Papa (2024 film): Background

 The story of Papa is based on the 2010 Heung Wo Street Murder.
 On 22 July 2010, a 15-year-old teenager Kan Ka-leung murdered his mother Lam Lin-kam and his younger sister Kan Chung-yue at home, before turning himself in to the police after wandering the streets for a short period.
 The family, which included the father Kan Fuk-kui, lived together on Heung Wo Street in Tsuen Wan.
 Kan Fuk-kui used to work as a chicken butcher before opening a cha chaan teng called Fan Fan Ho Restaurant in 2004 directly opposite their apartment.
 After having a family dinner at their restaurant on the night of the murder, the mother and children returned home while Kan Fuk-kui stayed behind to run the restaurant, thus escaping the murder.
 Kan Ka-leung was tried and convicted for manslaughter in 2012.
-His psychological assessment diagnosed him with schizophrenia and revealed that he suffered from auditory hallucinations during the murder, hearing voices that told him the world was overpopulated, wasting resources and harming the environment, and that he had a mission to eliminate part of the population.
-Before Papa release, Kan Ka-leung's mental condition had improved after years of therapy and he was released from detainment at the Siu Lam Psychiatric Centre, continuing his treatment at Castle Peak Hospital.
-Kan Fuk-kui had also sold the restaurant in August 2012 and moved out of the apartment where the murder occurred.
+His psychological assessment diagnosed him with schizophrenia and revealed that he suffered from auditory hallucinations during the murder, hearing voices told him to eliminate part of the population on a mission to solve the problem of overpopulation, resources waste and harm to environment.
+Before Papa release, Kan Ka-leung's mental condition had improved following years of therapy, and he was released from detainment at the Siu Lam Psychiatric Centre, continuing his treatment at Castle Peak Hospital.
+Kan Fuk-kui had sold the restaurant in August 2012 and moved out of the apartment where the murder occurred.